tomgrossdc/ChesGulfMex/README.md

 # CudaParticleMover
 Particle tracker using Nvidia Cuda cores and NetCDF files from NOAA/NOS

+Sept 2020 updates include support for FVCOM as well as ROMS.
+Example input files are in directory CControl.

 Building the code:
 Use a computer with an Nvidia graphics card.
 Install Netcdf libraries